‘Bachelor’ Chris Soules Shocks Fans With Surprise Visit To The ‘DWTS’ Audience Two Years After Fatal Crash

 Soules and Carson came in fifth place in the 20th season of Dancing With the Stars back in 2015.
 But two years later, ABC’s popular leading man became embroiled in tragedy when he was the driver in a fatal tractor crash that killed his neighbor, Kenneth Mosher, in Iowa.

-Us notes that the trip to the Dancing with the Stars studio audience marks Soules’ first public appearance since he was sentenced with two years of probation in the fatal crash in August.
+Us notes that the trip to the Dancing with the Stars studio audience marks Soules’ first public appearance since he was sentenced to two years of probation for the fatal crash in August.

 Soules, who was dubbed Prince Farming during his season of The Bachelor, was originally arrested and charged with a felony after leaving the scene of the fatal crash before police arrived.
 In August, the ABC reality star received two years of probation after his charge was reduced to an aggravated misdemeanor charge of leaving the scene of an accident causing serious injury.